Do Go On - 236 - The Forrest Fenn Treasure Hunt

 That I can do.

-So he's an initial venture to find someone to write his book for and fail.
+So his initial venture to find someone to write his book for him failed,

-Oh, I imagine, imagine if the brother wrote the book and he took himself out for his time.
+Imagine if he, if they wrote the book and he took himself out before his time.

 Yeah, I was talking about him specifically.